PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [ ] Change completion keybinding from `<TAB>` or `<C-a>` to `<C-y>`.
 - [ ] Look into mabye adding flash.nvim like pluging.
 - [ ] Look into mabye adding mini.surround like plugin.
-- [ ] Switch ESC and CAPS LOCK key mappings(in mac somehow, its not really related to neovim, but whatever).
 - [ ] Add jupyter notebook plugin.
 - [ ] Fix wezterm default font size.
 - [ ] Figure out how to remove the tab background in Wezterm.